Kuang (surname): Notable individuals

 Cally Kwong (鄺美雲) won Miss Hong Kong 1982 and subsequently entered the Chinese entertainment industry as an actress and successful musician, producing many hits in the eighties.
 She is also notable for her interest in traditional Chinese opera and instruments.

 Kylie Kwong (born 1968 in Australia) is a prominent Australian television chef, author, television presenter and restaurateur.

 Chi-Kin Kwong, or 鄺志堅, (born 1958) is a member of the Legislative Council of Hong Kong, representing the non-geographical labour functional constituency, and a member of the Bar of England and Hong Kong.

+Fong See (鄺泗) is the paternal great-grandfather of Lisa See, an American novelist.
+The Chinese ancestor has 鄺 as the family name, but for some reason, the given name is passed down as a family name to Lisa See.
+The Chinese ancestor might have originated from Taishan.

+Ling Ling Kwong is the actress of Thai-Hong Kong.